QUICK GUIDE TO LETTING PROPERTY

 - The property is no longer suitable for the accommodation needs of the tenant.

 - The landlord is intending to change the usage of the property.

 - The landlord is intending to sell the property.

-A lease agreement may give greater entitlements and before taking any action be careful to check the lease agreement.
+A fixed term lease agreement may give a tenant greater entitlements than the law does and before taking any action be careful to check the lease agreement.

 If you are terminating a tenancy this must be done in writing

 A notice of termination must contain certain items for it to be valid, please contact the office for information.

 A tenant in the property up to six months is entitled to 28 days notice.